Journal of Pediatric Health Care

 Why this department?

-Ninety percent of individuals expect their health professional to refer them to reliable online sources for health information (Health on the Net Foundation [HON], 2005).
+).
 Respondents reported that online health information improved both their knowledge and the quality of communication with their health professional.
 The editors of JPHC determined that a column dedicated to online educational and informational resources would help pediatric nurse practitioners (PNPs) guide children and their families to reliable health resources on the Web.
 On the Web will be published three times a year as a 1- to 2-page column in the Online Only Content section of the JPHC.
 It will be interactive and link to reliable health information on the Web that PNPs may incorporate into their practice regimens.

 Searching for health information